iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Convex Proximal Mapping.md

 ---
 ### **Proximal Decomposition and Minty Parameterization**

-The prox of the conjugate is related to the prox.
-Similar to how a linear subspace has its orthogonal component.
+The prox of the conjugate is related to the prox through the following lemma.

 #### **Lemma 3.1 | When are Subgradient Invertible**
 > Let $f:\mathbb E\mapsto \mathbb{\bar R}$ be proper closed and convex and subgradient $\partial f$ is surjective, then $(\partial f)^{-1} = \partial f^\star$.